PowerDNS/pdns/docs/appendices/EOL.rst

 help to tide you over, we can also provide that as part of a `support agreement <https://www.powerdns.com/support-services-consulting.html>`__.

-But we urge everyone to move on to PowerDNS Authoritative Server 4.1 or later - it is a faster, more standards conforming and more powerful nameserver!
+But we urge everyone to move on to PowerDNS Authoritative Server 4.x - it is a faster, more standards conforming and more powerful nameserver!